 1999/2000 - The board of directors decided to open a full service banking branch to better serve the bank’s customers in the Osgood area.
 September 1999, Bruns-Gutzwiller broke ground on the bank’s third location.
 On March 13, 2000, the bank opened its Osgood Branch equipped as a full service bank with an ATM, two drive-thru lanes, and night depository.

-2006 – The bank in Napoleon began an addition and remodel project at the bank’s main office, that added 3200 square feet to the existing building.
-The project entailed six new offices, a work room, loan vault, conference room, board room, drive-up ATM and 24 hour night depository.
+2006 – The bank in Napoleon began an addition and remodel project on the bank’s main office, that added 3200 square feet to the existing building.
+The project included six new offices, a work room, loan vault, conference room, board room, drive-up ATM and 24 hour night depository.

 2007/2008 - Bruns-Gutzwiller was busy on the main bank construction when Honda announced it was coming to Greensburg, Indiana.
 Honda’s announcement resulted in the bank purchasing ground on US 421 in Greensburg down the highway from Honda’s new site.
 On July 2007, the bank broke ground at its fourth banking location in Greensburg, Indiana.
 Then, on June 9, 2008, the bank opened its Greensburg Branch equipped with an ATM, three drive-thru lanes, and 24 hour night depository.

-2012 - In October 2012, the bank broke ground on an 1600+ sq. ft. addition and remodel project of the Osgood Branch.
+2012 - In October 2012, the bank broke ground on a 1600+ sq. ft. addition and remodel project of the Osgood Branch.
 The project included the expansion of several offices, an additional office, board room, employee restroom, work area, as well as updates to the lobby and other work areas.
-These additions will help the bank continue to grow and meet the needs of the Osgood area.
+These additions will allow the bank to continue to grow and meet the needs of the Osgood area.

-2016- CEO/President Leslie W. Kessens retires.
-Board appoints Mark Comer, Executive Vice President as CEO/President of The Napoleon State Bank
+2016- CEO/President Leslie W. Kessens retired.
+The Board of Directors appointed Mark Comer, Executive Vice President as CEO/President of The Napoleon State Bank

 The Napoleon State Bank serves the Ripley and Decatur counties of Southeastern Indiana.
-The bank has over $207,000,000.00 in assets as of December 31, 2016.
-The bank has fifty two full-time employees and two part-time employees.
+The bank has over $207,000,000.00 in assets as of December 31, 2016, and employs fifty two full-time employees and two part-time employees.